 - Pascal Mauzé Group Head of Communication, Marketing & Sales Performance

-- Vincent Roland Head of Merchant Services (MS) Global Business Line
+- Niklaus Santschi Head of Global Business Line Merchant Services and PAYONE CEO

 - Michael Steinbach Head of Financial Services (FS) Global Business Line and CEO of equensWorldline